White House Counsel: Limitations

 Although the White House counsel offers legal advice to the president and vice president, the counsel does so in the president's and vice president's official capacity, and does not serve as the president's personal attorney.
 Therefore, controversy has emerged over the scope of the attorney–client privilege between the counsel and the president and vice president, namely with John Dean of Watergate notoriety.
 It is clear, however, that the privilege does not apply in strictly personal matters.
 It also does not apply to legislative proceedings by the U.S. Congress against the president due to allegations of misconduct while in office, such as formal censures or impeachment proceedings.
 In those situations the president relies on a personal attorney if he desires confidential legal advice.

-Like all similarly appointed positions in the White House and Executive Office of the President, the White House Counsel's office is also quite distinct from and separate to the judiciary.
+Like all similarly appointed positions in the White House and Executive Office of the President, the White House counsel's office is also distinct from and separate to the judiciary.
 It is also different in type to other senior positions which are not simply presidentially appointed but rather are nominated by the president and confirmed by the Senate.
 In the legal realm, these would be foremost the attorney general of the United States, and their principal deputy and other assistants, who are nominated by the president to oversee the United States Department of Justice, and the solicitor general of the United States (the fourth-ranking official in the Justice Department) and staff, who argue cases before the U.S. Supreme Court (and in lower federal courts) for the Justice Department when it, or the Federal Government or an officer thereof (including the President), is a party to the case.
-The White House Counsel does, however, usually act as the primary contact point between the DOJ and the White House.
+The White House counsel does, however, usually act as the primary contact point between the DOJ and the White House.